studersi/test-4/tutorial-7/README.md

 What comes next?
 A reference to the pattern found in the request.
 The specific phrase `/bin/bash` was found in the argument `exec`.
 Then comes a series of information chunks that always have the same pattern: They are within square brackets and have their own identifier.
 First you'll see the *file* identifier.
 It shows us the file in which the rule that triggered the alarm is defined.
 This is followed by *line* for the line number within the file.
 The *id* parameter is an important one.
 The rule in question, `932160`, can be found in the set of rules that defend against remote command execution in the 932,000 - 932,999 rule block.
 Then comes *rev* as a reference to the revision number of the rule.
 In Core Rules, this parameter expresses how often the rule has been revised.
 If a modification is made to a rule, *rev* increases by one. *msg*, short for *message*, describes the type of attack detected.
 The relevant part of the request, the *exec* parameter appears in *data*.
 In my example, this is obviously a case of *Remote Code Execution* (RCE).

 Then we have the *severity* level of the rule that set off the alarm and corresponds with the anomaly score of the rule.
 We have already established the fact that our rule is considered critical, that's why it is being reported here at this severity.
-At *ver*, we come to the release of the core rule set, followed by *maturity* and then "accuracy".
+At *ver*, we come to the release of the core rule set, followed by *maturity* and then *accuracy*.
 Both values are meant to be references to the quality of the rule.
-But the support is in fact inconsistent and you should not trust this value very much.
+But the support is in fact inconsistent and you should not trust these values very much.

 What follows is a series of *tags* assigned to the rule.
 They are included along with every alert message.
 These tags often classify the type of attack.
 These references can, for example, be used for analysis and statistics.
 Towards the end of the alarm comes three additional values, *hostname*, *uri* and *unique_id*, that more clearly specify the request (the *unique_id*, already listed by Apache, is somewhat redundant).